steviegt6/Psyche/README.md

+# **I HAVE NO PLANS TO CONTINUE PSYCHE**
+I have *absolutely zero* plans on continuing this project.
+I'd rather fork the vanilla engine once the rewrite comes out instead.

+Powerful modding support using my probject, [dashlink](https://github.com/Steviegt6/dashlink) is planned in the future amount other things.
+Contact me directly if you care at all about the future of this project and anything related to it.
+My goal remains the say, I will just pursue it through other means.

 # Psyche
 _Psyche_ is a fork of [_Pysch Engine_](https://github.com/ShadowMario/FNF-PsychEngine) that focuses on extensibility and maintainability.
 The projet's goal is to produce a cleaner, easier-to-use, faster, and more powerful engine.
 A side goal is full OS parity (Windows and \*Nix operating systems should work fine together).